 - Measuring systems for use in hazardous environments are accompanied by separate "Ex documentation", which is an integral part of these Operating Instructions.
 Strict compliance with the installation instructions and ratings as stated in this supplementary documentation is mandatory.
-The symbol on the front of this supplementary Ex documentation indicates the approval and the inspection body (Europe, NEC/CEC1), NEPSI). - The housing of the sensor is equipped with a rupture disk to prevent the pressure in the sensor housing from increasing in the event of an error.
-As long as the adhesive label (→ P) is intact, the rupture disk is also intact. - The measuring device complies with the general safety requirements in accordance with EN 61010, the EMC requirements of IEC/EN 61326, and NAMUR recommendation NE 21. - The manufacturer reserves the right to modify technical data without prior notice.
-Your Endress+Hauser distributor will supply you with current information and any updates to these Operating Instructions.
+The symbol on the front of this supplementary Ex documentation indicates the approval and the inspection body ( Europe, NEC/CEC), NEPSI). - The measuring device complies with the general safety requirements in accordance with EN 61010, the EMC requirements of IEC/EN 61326, and NAMUR recommendations NE 21, 43 and 53. - Depending on the version, the housing of the sensor can be equipped with a rupture disk to prevent the pressure in the sensor housing from increasing in the event of an error.
+As long as the adhesive label (→ 7) is intact, the rupture disk is also intact.